doriordan/skuber-operator/README.md

 The following is a very simple example of building an operator - an Autoscaler that maintains a specified number of replicas (pods or some other workload type).
 The steps to create the operator are:

-- define the Autoscaler custom resource type as above
+Step 1: Define the Autoscaler custom resource type as above

-- implement the reconciliation logic
+Step 2: Implement the reconciliation logic as below:
 ```scala
 val reconciler = new Reconciler[Autoscaler] {
       def reconcile(resource: Autoscaler, ctx: ReconcileContext[Autoscaler]): Future[ReconcileResult] = {